-The Joint Report also shows the status of enforcement action for each instance of groundwater contamination.
-For purposes of the Joint Report, enforcement action includes any agency action that carries out or needs identification, documentation, monitoring, assessing, or remediation of groundwater contamination.
+The Joint Report also shows the status of enforcement actions for each instance of groundwater contamination.
+For purpose of the Joint Report, enforcement action includes any agency action that conducts or needs the identification, documentation, monitoring, assessment, or remediation of groundwater contamination.
 In general, regulatory programs are structured to achieve the desired degree of environmental protection and mitigation with the lowest possible level of agency oversight; and, although the status of a contamination case may remain at an agency action level for a long period, physical activities related to the assessment and remediation may change often.
 The comparison of the level of agency action and the status or level of contamination assessment and mitigation allows a one-to-one correlation between an agency's response (enforcement status) and the completion of the discrete phases in the progression of contamination investigation (activity status).

-Once groundwater contamination has been confirmed, either the regulated entity or the agency will address the groundwater contamination incident following a general sequence of actions until the investigation concludes that no further action is necessary.
-Each of the 3,307 cases listed in the 2020 report have documented groundwater contamination and the activity status for these cases can be summarized as follows:
+Once groundwater contamination has been confirmed, either the regulated entity or the responsible agency will address the groundwater contamination incident following a general sequence of actions until the investigation concludes that no further action is necessary.
+The activity statuses for the 2,870 documented groundwater contamination cases listed in the 2023 Joint Report are summarized as follows:

-- No activity has occurred in 161 reported cases. - Contamination is confirmed (validated) in 245 cases. - Investigations are ongoing for the largest number of cases: 1,051. - Corrective action planning is complete in 177 cases. - Action was implemented in 380 cases. - Monitoring action is ongoing in 603 cases. - No further action is necessary for 312 cases designated as "action completed." - For three cases, no activity status information was provided.
+• No activity has occurred in 145 reported cases.

+- Contamination is confirmed (validated) in 238 cases. - Investigations are ongoing in 1,070 cases. - Corrective action planning is complete in 159 cases. - Action was implemented in 422 cases. - Monitoring action is ongoing in 502 cases. - No further action is necessary for 327 cases designated as "action completed."